 Autoridade emissora e denominação (filatélica)

 Zona de descrição física

-72 cm of textual records
+7 cm of textual records and oversize material

 Zona dos editores das publicações

 Outra informação do título das publicações do editor